karlmdavis/justdavis-karl/content/it/davis/servers/eddings/jenkins.md

 * <%= topic_summary_link("/it/davis/servers/eddings/ldap/") %>

-## Installing a Java JDK
+## Installing the Java JDKs

 Jenkins is a Java web application, that can be run via an embedded application server.
 This requires a JRE.
 As Jenkins will be used to build Java projects, it also requires a Java JDK.

-To check to see if a JDK is already installed, run the following command:

-    $ javac -version

-If that comes back with an error or a version less than 1.7, install OpenJDK as follows:
+Install the JDKs that it will use as follows:

-    $ sudo apt-get install openjdk-7-jdk
+    $ sudo apt-get install openjdk-7-jdk openjdk-6-jdk

 ## Installing Jenkins